yiisoft/yii2/docs/guide-zh-CN/structure-extensions.md

 name the classes in your extension by following the [PSR-4 standard](http://www.php-fig.org/psr/psr-4/) or [PSR-0 standard](http://www.php-fig.org/psr/psr-0/).

-You class namespaces should start with `vendorName\extensionName`, where `extensionName` is similar to the project name in the package name except that it should not contain the `yii2-` prefix.
-For example, for the `yiisoft/yii2-imagine` extension, we use `yii\imagine` as the namespace its classes.
+Your class namespaces should start with `vendorName\extensionName`, where `extensionName` is similar to the project name in the package name except that it should not contain the `yii2-` prefix.
+For example, for the `yiisoft/yii2-imagine` extension, we use `yii\imagine` as the namespace for its classes.

-Do not use `yii`, `yii2` or `yiisoft` as vendor name.
+Do not use `yii`, `yii2` or `yiisoft` as your vendor name.
 These names are reserved for use by the Yii core code.

 #### Bootstrapping Classes <span id="bootstrapping-classes"></span>